Cerutti Mastodon site: Criticism

-Followup study
+Follow-up study

-A 2020 paper by Luc Bordes, Elspeth Hayes, Richard Fullager and Tom Deméré, supported the suggestion made in the original study that the cobbles were intentionally used by hominins to break the mastodon bones.
+A 2020 paper by Luc Bordes, Elspeth Hayes, Richard Fullager and Tom Deméré supported the suggestion made in the original study that the cobbles were intentionally used by hominins to break the mastodon bones.
 This new data has identified bone micro-residues on cobbles pegmatite CM-254 and andesite CM-281.
-The micro residues were only found on the upward facing surface of the cobbles whilst there was no residue found on the downward facing surfaces.
-The surfaces of the cobbles that showed no wear also had no traces of micro residue showing that the bones were only in contact with some surfaces of the cobbles.
+The micro residues were only found on the upward facing surface of the cobbles while there was no residue found on the downward facing surfaces.
+The surfaces of the cobbles that showed no wear also had no traces of micro residue, showing that the bones were only in contact with some surfaces of the cobbles.
 The authors claimed that this meant that the contact had to be forceful enough to transfer residue, whereas residue would completely coat the cobbles had the transfer been as a result of environmental exposure.
 They state that the bone residue and the damaged surface of the cobbles occur under a carbonate crust that develops over time and therefore, this leads them to believe that the bone residue was transferred to the cobbles when the site was formed around 130,700 years ago.
 The authors concluded that these cobbles served as hammers and anvils in order to break the bones which is consistent with the original findings.
 Other authors still expressed skepticism, continuing to contend that the supposed anthropogenic nature of the site was actually the result of road construction.